GrahamDumpleton/mod_wsgi/docs/finding-help.rst

    distribution, who provided the distribution.

    If not using latest version of Apache available, then consider upgrading and trying again.
-If at all possible, avoid using Apache 2.2.
+If at all possible, avoid using Apache 2.0 or 2.2.
 You definitely shouldn't still be using Apache 1.3

 4. What operating system you are using.